One of many quotes from our customers after their first surfing experience here on Gower.

 Visited October 2013

-New for 2014 is the introduction of SUP taster lessons here on Gower via the 360 centre Swansea Bay, all equipment included.
+SUP & Surf sessions for explorer scouts here on Gower the introduction of SUP taster lessons here on Gower all equipment included.

 Visit Swansea Bay, and enjoy a fantastic break away, surfing, swimming, walking.
 For great holiday accommodation HomeAway have a great variety of properties to suit all tastes and budgets.